Summary

 This example is illustrative and based on combined data patterns from multiple sources.

-A founder wanted to start a local fitness app.
-Her first business plan was 25 pages of text.
-Backers couldn't quickly find the key info they needed.
+A tech business owner wanted funding for a local fitness app.
+Her first business plan was 25 pages of text. backers couldn't quickly find the key information they needed.

-She redesigned her plan with visual elements.
-Income estimates became a simple line graph.
+She redesigned her plan with visual elements. income estimates became a simple line graph.
 The competitive scene became a comparison grid.
-Her customer segments turned into persona cards with photos and key facts.
+Her customer segments turned into persona cards with photos and key groups.

 The new visual business plan was only 12 pages long.
-But it shared her business model more clearly than the original text version.
-She got three backer meetings from her first five submissions.
+But it communicated her business model more well than the original text version.
+She secured three backer meetings from her first five submissions.

 Note: This is a composite example created for illustrative purposes.
 Does not represent a single real person or company.